 - Looks awkward from some angles

 "Peugeot's 207CC is a sporty and stylish convertible supermini that's also comfortable to drive long distances."

-The Peugeot 207CC replaces the Peugeot 206CC and addresses many of that car's flaws.
-The new car offers a good balance between a sporty drive and a comfortable one, while build quality also feels much improved.
-An appealing range of engines is offered, and includes a turbocharged petrol and a fuel efficient diesel.
-An impressively spacious boot adds practicality to the package, but fold the roof down and the boot capacity suddenly becomes quite limited.
-The back seats are so small that they are all but useless too.
+The Peugeot 207 CC replaced the Peugeot 206 CC and addresses many of that car's flaws.
+The newer car offers a good balance between a sporty drive and a comfortable ride, while build quality also feels much improved.
+An appealing range of engines is offered, including a turbocharged petrol and a fuel-efficient diesel.
+An impressively spacious boot adds practicality, but fold the roof down and capacity suddenly becomes quite limited.
+Plus, the back seats are so small that they're almost useless.

-For outright performance the 155 THP turbocharged engine is the pick of the bunch, with the 120bhp 1.6-litre engine feeling sluggish in comparison.
-The diesel unit is smooth, quiet and offers low running costs, but the petrol engine trumps it for driver appeal, and is almost as efficient.
-In corners the 207CC is agile and the steering is very responsive, making for a sporty drive.
-The only let down is the gearbox which has a fussy shift that sometimes makes it hard to find the right gear.
+For outright performance, the 155 THP turbocharged engine is the pick of the bunch; the 120bhp 1.6-litre feels sluggish in comparison.
+The diesel is smooth, quiet and cheap to run, but the petrol engine trumps it for driver appeal and is almost as efficient.
+The 207 CC is agile in corners and the steering is very responsive, making for a sporty drive.
+The only disappointment is the gearbox, which has a fussy shift action that sometimes makes it hard to find the right gear.

-The long list of standard equipment fitted to the 207CC means that even entry-level Sport badged cars have the feel of a top-spec model.
-You'll find air-con, electric windows all round, sports seats and central locking are all included.
-GT models are also available and add sporty touches like aluminium drilled pedals, 17-inch alloys and a leather steering wheel.
+The long list of standard equipment fitted to the 207 CC means that even entry-level Sport cars feel like a top-spec model.
+Air-con, electric windows, sports seats and central locking are all included.
+The GT model adds sporty touches such as aluminium drilled pedals, 17-inch alloys and a leather steering wheel.